ammarhakim/gkyl-doc/source/VlasovOnCartGrid.rst

       -- species parameters
     },

-    -- fields (optional, can be ommited for neutral particles) field = Vlasov.EmField {
+    -- fields (optional, can be omitted for neutral particles) field = Vlasov.EmField { -- or EsField
+      -- field parameters
     },
   }
   -- run application